Share

 A Formula One Example

+Look at Monaco — especially the famous hairpin.
 You’ll see cars closing up like crazy on the brakes.
 One driver nearly on the gearbox of the guy ahead.
-Then, as soon as they get on the throttle, the gap stretches again.
-How come?

 That doesn’t mean one car braked way later or had a rocket engine on exit.
+It’s just speed contracting and expanding.
+Yup.

 My Personal Experience With It

 When I was younger, racing in juniors and seniors, I used to think I was some kind of braking genius.
-I’d close up so much on entry and tell myself, “Wow, I’m amazing on the brakes.”
+I’d close up so much on entry and tell myself: “Wow, I’m amazing on the brakes.”

-Then I’d get dropped on exit and think, “Damn, my engine is s***.
+Then I’d get dropped on exit and think: “Damn, my engine is s***.
 Something’s wrong with my kart.”

 Why This Matters for You

-If you don’t get this, you’ll:
+If you don’t understand the concertina effect, you’ll:

-• Give your mechanic the wrong feedback.
+• Give your mechanic the wrong feedback

-• Think your engine tuner messed up.
+• Think your engine tuner messed up

-• Waste time chasing setup changes that don’t fix anything.
+• Waste time chasing setup changes that don’t fix anything

-Instead, once you recognize the concertina effect, you’ll:
+Instead, once you recognise it, you’ll:

-• Stay calm when rivals pull away on exits.
+• Stay calm when rivals pull away on exits

-• Give clearer feedback to your team.
+• Give clearer, more accurate feedback to your team

-• Understand when you’re actually improving —> and when it’s just physics…
+• Understand when you’re actually improving — and when it’s just physics

 Where It Shows Up Most

-• Shifter karts → Even more noticeable because of front brakes and big speed changes.
+• Shifter karts — even more noticeable because of front brakes and big speed changes.

 The Key Takeaway

 99% of the time, it’s just the concertina effect.
+It’s just an illusion.

-Once you accept that, you stop wasting energy on excuses and start focusing on what really matters, your own driving.
+Once you accept that, you stop wasting energy on excuses and start focusing on what really matters: your own driving.

-Final Thoughts
+🏁 Final Thoughts

 So next time you feel like you’re closing up on entry and then getting “dropped” on exit, remind yourself: